-The CCG is also working with providers to look at linking in more directly with the work that is being carried out re: Armed Forces.
+The CCG continues to work with providers to look at linking in more directly with the work that is being carried out re: Armed Forces.
 This work is at an early stage and future opportunities to do this will be discussed with all providers.

-Crisis Care: - Dave Holman/Jacquie Pryke
+Crisis Care Concordat: Dave Holman/Jacquie Pryke